farhoudshapouran/create-rn-app/README.md

     Explicitly tell the CLI to bootstrap the app using npm

-  --use-pnpm

-    Explicitly tell the CLI to bootstrap the app using pnpm

   --use-yarn

     Explicitly tell the CLI to bootstrap the app using Yarn